Upgrading to version 0.15 (from 0.14)

 console.log(value);

-and MapSchema
+})On ArraySchema and MapSchema

-is triggered alongside with onAdd
+Now, onChange is triggered alongside with onAdd and onRemove.

-is now strict on property accessors
+MapSchema is now strict on property accessors

 Only JavaScript/TypeScript is affected.
 If you use a client-side SDK other than JavaScript/TypeScript, no change is needed on the client-side for you.